RhysJones1/LearnDelphi/README.md

 ### Functions

 A function is a group of statements that together perform a task.
 Every Pascal program has at least one function, which is the program itself, and all the most trivial programs can define additional functions.
 Pascal standard library provides numerous built-in functions that your program can call.
 For example, function AppendStr() appends two strings, function New() dynamically allocates memory to variables and many more functions.

+Functions take in parameters (not all the time), and they send back one answer.
+For example IntToStr returns a number as a string.

 A function definition in Pascal consists of a **function header, local declarations and a function body**.
-The function header consists of the keyword function and a name given to the function.

 The following example shows how a function is defined, declared and called:

 ![image](https://user-images.githubusercontent.com/91537105/149771133-3b785ad3-f91a-4c4c-949d-d688bb390212.png)

-## Procedures
+### Procedures

 Procedures are subprograms that, instead of returning a single value, allow to obtain a group of results.

 A procedure definition in Pascal consists of a header, local declarations and a body of the procedure.
-The procedure header consists of the keyword procedure and a name given to the procedure.
-Here are all the parts of a procedure:

-* Arguments − The argument(s) establish the linkage between the calling program and the procedure identifiers and also called the formal parameters.
-Rules for arguments in procedures are same as that for the functions.
-* Local declarations − Local declarations refer to the declarations for labels, constants, variables, functions and procedures, which are applicable to the body of the procedure only.
-* Procedure Body − The procedure body contains a collection of statements that define what the procedure does.
-It should always be enclosed between the reserved words begin and end.
-It is the part of a procedure where all computations are done.
+Unlike a function, a procedure doesn't need to store a value anywhere, it simply performs it.

 Following is the source code for a procedure called findMin().
 This procedure takes 4 parameters x, y, z and m and stores the minimum among the first three variables in the variable named m.
 The variable m is passed by reference: